amandeepmittal/amanhimself.dev/content/posts/passing-data-between-pages-in-an-ionic-application.md

 ### Generate the application

-In this demo application we will first setup a home page with a text box to enter data that will be transfered to the next page.
+In this demo application we will first setup a home page with a text box to enter data that will be transferred to the next page.
 First, let’s generate a new Ionic application:

 ```shell
 $ ionic start -a 'Passing Data between Pages' -i